 Majors, Minors and Certificates

-All Arts and Sciences students pursuing a bachelor's degree must enter a degree-granting major by the end of their sophomore year (i.e., the semester in which they will complete 60 credit hours of work, including transfer work).
+All students pursuing a bachelor's degree in the College of Arts and Sciences must enter a degree-granting major by the end of their sophomore year (i.e., the semester in which they will complete 60 credit hours of work, including transfer work).

 Minimum Major Requirements